Dontae' Jones

-Dontae' Antijuaine Jones (born June 2, 1975) is an American former professional basketball player, formerly of the Boston Celtics of the National Basketball Association (NBA).
+Dontae' Antijuaine Jones (born June 2, 1975) is an American former professional basketball player.
+A small forward, he played for the Boston Celtics of the National Basketball Association (NBA) in 1997 and 1998.

+Playing career

 Jones played college basketball at Northeast Mississippi Community College where he is the Tigers' all-time leading scorer, rebounder, and shot blocker.
 His #32 jersey has been retired by the school.
-After playing two seasons for the Tigers he transferred to the Mississippi State Bulldogs program to finish his college career.
+After playing two seasons for the Tigers, he transferred to the Mississippi State Bulldogs program to finish his college career.

 He was named most valuable player of the 1996 SEC men's basketball tournament after leading Mississippi State to their first SEC Tournament championship by virtue of a win over top-ranked University of Kentucky in the SEC tournament championship game.
-That same season he led Mississippi State to the NCAA Men's Basketball Final Four, picking up a Regional MVP honor along the way.
+That same season, he led Mississippi State to the NCAA Men's Basketball Final Four, picking up a Regional MVP honor along the way.
 Jones, along with his 1995–96 Bulldog teammates, was inducted into the Mississippi Sports Hall of Fame in 2016.

-He was selected out of Mississippi State University by the New York Knicks as the 21st overall pick in the 1996 NBA draft but was traded, along with Walter McCarty, John Thomas and Scott Brooks, to the Celtics in exchange for Chris Mills shortly before the 1997–98 NBA season began (he had previously taken part in no games in 1996–97 with the Knicks due to a foot injury).
+Jones was selected out of Mississippi State University by the New York Knicks as the 21st overall pick in the 1996 NBA draft but was traded, along with Walter McCarty, John Thomas and Scott Brooks, to the Celtics in exchange for Chris Mills shortly before the 1997–98 NBA season began (he had previously taken part in no games in 1996–97 with the Knicks due to a foot injury).

 After his NBA season, Jones played for the Memphis Houn'Dawgs in the American Basketball Association (ABA), and in Greece, Turkey, Italy, Korea and China.